OsarodionOdion/DES_model/README.md

 How to use
 -----------
-* Set input parameters in the **Function to launch** section
+* Set input parameters in the [Function to Launch Simulation](R_simulation.ipynb# "Function to launch") section
-* Run simulation in the **Run Simulation environment** sub-section
+* Run simulation in the [Run Simulation environment](R_simulation.ipynb# "Run Simulation") sub-section

 Launch binder to access Notebook
 ------------------------------------
 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/OsarodionOdion/DES_model/HEAD)

-The materials used in creating this project have been provided by Prof. Mark Isken, SBA, Oakland University.
+The training materials used in creating this project have been provided by Prof. Mark Isken, SBA, Oakland University.
 The Cookie cutter used in placing this project under version control was created by Prof. Mark Isken, SBA, Oakland University.